emutos/manual/usermanual/docs/index.md

 Get the emutos-XXXk*.zip file, where XXX is the size ROM of your hardware.
 For emulators, consult the emulator's documentation.
 Note that the 192K ROMs do not provide [EmuCON](#emucon) or a number of desktop features, so you may prefer the 256K or 512K ROMs if your hardware will support them.
 However, you can add EmuCON to a disk with the ``emucon-X.Y.zip`` archive.

+The 68000 has a 16 bit wide data bus.
+Because of that, ROM images have to be split into at least two files, one for each EPROM.
+Doing that requires special software, and is beyond the scope of this document.

 #### Cartridge ####

 There is also a cartridge version, which goes in the game cartridge on Atari hardware.
 Due to the limited space available, it is English only and has no AES or desktop.
-It is [EmuCON](#emucon) only.
+It contains [EmuCON](#emucon) only, no GUI or desktop.
 For these reasons we suggest it only for very tight memory situations, or in the unusual case of bringing up new hardware.

 Get the emutos-cartridge*.zip file.
 See the readme.txt file in the archive for further instructions.